alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a computer scientist and engineer who loves data and algorithms.

+I have a PhD in Computer Engineering and a Master in Artificial Intelligence.
+I worked for several years at the University of Porto, where I lectured computer science subjects and researched pattern matching and other AI-related topics.
+I was fortunate to work with École Polytechnique de Montréal, University College of London, the University of Gent, and Carnegie Mellon University.
+In 2015 I joined [Veniam](http://www.veniam.com), an exciting startup where I am currently the Principal Data Scientist and where I am driving Data (Science, Engineering and Analytics).

+I love to learn and to share what I learn.
+I also love to build new things and solve problems.
+That is why I have created [SPyQL](https://github.com/dcmoura/spyql), an open source project for querying data with SQL powered by Python expressions.

+I love being surrounded by nature, hiking, dancing, and spending time with my family and friends.
+I also love playing sports, from football/soccer to chess :-)